-Iconic places to visit in Tuscany for first-timers
+Iconic Places to Visit in Tuscany for First-Timers

 There is no simple answer to this question, but the longer you stay in Tuscany, more places you will see and the better you will know the region.
-If you enjoy more to travel slowly and savour the place, I would recommend somewhere between a week and two weeks.
-Thus, you will be able to visit the big cities and some of the villages and perhaps take a tour to the wine yards.
-Of course, you can always take a city break to Florence, for example, of let’s say 3-4 days, with a day trip or two in the region.
+If you enjoy slow travel so that you can experience the place, I would recommend somewhere between a week and two weeks.
+Thus, you will be able to visit the big cities and some of the villages and perhaps take a tour to the vineyards.

 Breathtaking Tuscany